 Students study the impact of the Industrial Revolution with a particular focus on mining and the cotton industry due to its relevance to the Derbyshire area.
-They then study the British Empire and Britain’s role in the Slave Trade.
+They then study the British Empire and Britain’s role in the Transatlantic slave trade.
 We then look at the concept of democracy, focusing on how certain groups have fought for their democratic rights such as the Chartists and the Suffragettes.
 We finish the year by analysing the causes of World War One and the nature of this conflict.

 Key Stage 4

 At Key Stage 4 students follow the Edexcel History GCSE 9-1 course.
 We study a range of topics that cover both British and international history.
 The GCSE is 100% examination, split over three papers.

 Historic Environment: Injuries and treatments on the Western Front 1914-1918

 We look at the relationship between conditions in the trenches and their impact on the nature of illness and injury and the provision of medical care for soldiers.
 We consider the impact of developments in medicine in the early 20th century on the care and treatment of soldiers on the Western Front.

 We study the exploration and settlement of the American West and its unfolding impact on the native Americans, from the opening of the first wagon trails west to the immediate aftermath of the closing of the American Frontier and the destruction of the native American way of life.